The Art of Staying in Love - Part II

 If we desire to stay and grow in love, it is imperative that each of us accepts responsibility for resolving our inner conflicts that cause dissension in our present relationships.
 We were not responsible for our upbringing but we are now totally responsible for what we do about resolving any negative effects our past had on us.

-Love is more than sex.
+Love is more than physical intimacy.
 Love is much more than a physical relationship.
 It is also an emotional relationship.
 The man who ignores the emotional needs of his wife and expects to receive a warm response in bed is inviting frustration.
 Women are not machines to be turned on at will.
-Sex starts in the kitchen at six, not in the bedroom at nine, ten, or eleven—or even later.
+Physical intimacy starts in the kitchen at six, not in the bedroom at nine, ten, or eleven—or even later.
 A long-lasting physical relationship is the result of an ongoing healthy, long-lasting emotional relationship.

 On the other hand, the wife who no longer shows any interest in her husband's life outside the home feels totally shocked when she discovers that one of the younger women at the office has.
 Many men (and women too) who get involved in extra-marital activity, don't do it so much for sexual reasons but for companionship—someone who will listen to them and make them feel important and appreciated.